gvwilson/sdxpy/src/perf/index.md

 `DfCol` can represent this,
 but `DfRow` cannot:
-if the list of dictionaries is empty, we cannot ask for columns' names.
+if the list of dictionaries is empty, we cannot ask for column names.
 Derive another dataframe class from `DF` that uses row-wise storage but can represent a dataframe with no rows.